mghiremath/mghiremath.github.io/index.md

 excerpt: >
   I build cloud-native microservices (Java, Spring Boot, AWS) and tinker with deep neural networks for Quantum Physics and NLP.
 ---
+## About {#about}

+I’m a backend-leaning engineer focused on high-performance, cloud-native services and ML-flavored backend work.
+Highlights:
+- Spring Boot microservices on AWS (ECS Fargate) processing millions of records
+- Python on AWS Lambda for on-demand traffic; throughput and latency tuning
+- Complex UI workflows in ASP.NET Web Forms for medical questionnaires

+I like hunting bottlenecks, shaving latency, and keeping infra cost-efficient.

+---

 <div class="soft-gradient"></div>